strohs/stock-chart/README.md

 ## Datasources
 Historical closing price data for a stock is pulled from Yahoo Finance's free (for now) HTTP API.
-Earnings release date data is HTML scraped from Briefing.com and can therefore break if the site changes.
+Earnings release date data is HTML scraped from Briefing.com, this site is currently down.

 ## Usage
 After cloning the repository, go into the stock-chart project directory, and use Leiningen to run